Are you taking the Wonderlic Personnel Test soon? If you’re looking to prepare and improve your score, you’ve come to the right place!

 This section tests spatial reasoning, pattern recognition, and abilities to manipulate and visualize 2D and 3D shapes.
 These include questions that will have you manipulating shapes such as tiles or folded pieces of paper.

 The Verbal Reasoning questions test your knowledge of the English language and your logical and deductive reasoning abilities.
 These questions generally consist of grammar, analogies, vocabulary, and drawing conclusions.
 There will also be questions that cover topics like metaphors, anagrams, word scrambles, sentence scrambles, word groups, and identifying words that are similar or different.
-You will be asked to recognize if a pair of words are synonyms or antonyms of each other, or if they are unrelated.
-Other questions will have you reorder sentences that may not make sense grammatically.
-Another question type will require you to use your deductive reasoning skills; You will be presented with several statements, and then be asked to deduce if another statement is true or false based on the original ones.

 The Numerical Reasoning category will test your mathematical abilities the most.
 Many of these questions are word problems, so they are not just math problems, but are a combination of words and numbers.
 They will test your reading comprehension abilities in addition to your mathematical abilities.